dqrobotics/learning-dqrobotics-with-coppeliasim/README.md

 ## References
 As a crash course on CoppeliaSim interface, these lessons assume basic knowledge of dual quaternion algebra and the use of DQ Robotics and CoppeliaSim.

-1. For an introduction on dual quaternion algebra to robotics, see [1].
+1. For an introduction to dual quaternion algebra to robotics, see [1].
 2. For basic lessons on kinematic modeling and control using DQ Robotics, see [2].
 3. For general CoppeliaSim tutorials, see [3].